belle2/basf2/online_book/basf2/introduction.rst

 .. code-block:: bash

-    basf2 -m # this lists all of them basf2 -m | grep "Particle"
+    b2help-modules # this lists all of them b2help-modules | grep "Particle"
-    basf2 -m ParticleCombiner
+    b2help-modules ParticleCombiner

 Listing the basf2 variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^